 Preheat oven to 350 degrees F. Line two baking sheets with parchment paper or Silpats.
 If chilling dough, save this step for later.

 In a bowl, whisk together flour, baking powder and salt.
 Set aside.

 In a large mixing bowl, beat butter and brown sugar until fluffy.
-Beat in egg and vanilla.
+Beat in egg and yolk and vanilla.
 By hand, stir in flour mixture until incorporated.

-Stir in chopped apricots, white chocolate chunks and almonds.
+Stir in chopped apricots (if using), white chocolate chunks and nuts.

 Drop cookies by rounded tablespoonfuls onto cookie sheets.
 Bake immediately, or chill balls of dough until ready to bake.

 Bake for 12-15 minutes or until golden around edges and top is set.